nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Implementation

-- The ability to assign persons to an event is facilitated by `ModelManager`.
+- The ability to assign a `Person` to an `Event` is facilitated by `ModelManager`.
-- Each event stores a list of persons assigned to it.
+- Each `Event` stores a list of person assigned to it.
 The person(s) are represented by their `Name` stored in FumbleLog.
 This is because the `Name` is the only unique identifier for a person.
-- When a person is assigned to an event, the person's `Name` is added to the event's list of assigned persons.
-When a person is unassigned from an event, the person's `Name` is removed from the event's list of assigned persons.
-When a person's `Name` is modified, the change is also reflected in the event(s) that they are previously assigned to.
+- When a person is assigned to an event, the person's `Name` is added to the `Event`'s list of assigned persons.
+  - When a `Person` is unassigned from an `Event`, the person's `Name` is removed from the `Event`'s list of assigned persons.
+  - When a person's `Name` is modified, the change is also reflected in the event(s) that they are previously assigned to.
 - Users can assign multiple names to an event by using multiple `n/` identifiers following with the `Name` specified.
 The `ModelManager` will perform checks on whether the names supplied are valid, i.e the `Name` currently exists in FumbleLog.
 - When editing the event, specifying `n/` with a `Name` will append this new name to the current list rather than replace the previous names.
 This is to facilitate the user to assign more persons without accidentally deleting the previous persons assigned.
-To un-assign a person, the user must manually specify `u/` with the `Name` to un-assign the person from the event.
+  - To un-assign a `Person`, the user must manually specify `u/` with the `Name` to un-assign the `Person` from the `Event`.

 ### Ability to assign `Group` to an `Event`

 #### Implementation

-- The ability to assign groups to an event is facilitated by `ModelManager`.
+- The ability to assign a `Group` to an `Event` is facilitated by `ModelManager`.
-- Each event stores a list of groups assigned to it.
-That is, when a group is assigned to an event, a `Group`object is stored a `Set` of `Group`.
-When un-assigned, the corresponding groups are then removed from the `Set`.
+- Each `Event` stores a list of `Groups` assigned to it.
+  - That is, when a `Group` is assigned to an `Event`, a `Group`object is stored a `Set` of `Group`.
+  - When un-assigned, the corresponding groups are then removed from the `Set`.
 - To make it easier for the users to assign groups, this action is done through the `AddEventCommand` and `EditEventCommand`, with the `g/` prefix.
-- To un-assign a group, the user must manually specify `ug/` with the `Group` to un-assign the group from the event.
+- To un-assign a `Group`, the user must manually specify `ug/` with the `Group` to un-assign it from the `Event`.
-- With the group name, person(s) with that specific group in their group list is displayed with the event.
+- With the `Group` name, person(s) with that specific `Group` in their `Group` list is displayed with the `Event`.
 - After a `Group` has been assigned to an `Event`, all `Person` in that `Group` will be displayed with the `Event` on FumbleLog.

 A successful `EditEventCommand` that assigns groups should look like this: